 Curriculum: View Course Sequence & Descriptions

-Results: Master of Education degree with concentration in Christian School.
+Results: Master of Education degree in Curriculum and Instruction with a concentration in Christian School

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

 Other Concentration Areas: Adult Education | Gifted & Talented | STEM Education | Teacher Leader

 Features: Recognized by the Association of Christian School International (ACSI) and International Association of Christian Colleges and Schools (IACCS) Certification.
 Learn more.